joelawm/Out-of-College-Learning/README.md

 3. Section 3: [Hands-On] gRPC Unary
     - This section talks about sending single posts back and forth, instead of a stream of information.
 4. Section 4: [Optional] Stastically & Dynamically Code Generation
     - Allows us to build the source code on the fly.
-Not the best for speed but is good for faster developement
+Not the best for speed but is good for faster developement.
 5. Section 5: [Hands-On] gRPC Server Streaming
     - gRPC streaming revolves around the idea of a server sending bigger or alot of data to the client, while the client still sends smaller packets.
 6. Section 6: [Hands-On] gRPC Client Streaming